-Each CESU is comprised of three key partners: federal agencies, the host university, and partner institutions (with a requirement of at least one minority institution in each region).
+Each CESU is comprised of three key partners: federal agencies, host universities, and partner institutions (with a requirement of at least one minority institution in each region).
 Agreements provide Department of Defense (DoD) entities a mechanism by which they can partner with universities, state resources agencies or other federal agencies to comply with federal laws, executive orders, and regulations.